marvtron/LIRI_Bot/README.md

 # LIRI_Bot
-Language Interpretation and Recognition Interface: Command line Node.js app that searches for songs, performances, and films using the Spotify, BandsInTown, and OMDB APIs.
+Language Interpretation and Recognition Interface: Command line Node.js app that searches for and then returns songs, performances, and film information using the Spotify, BandsInTown, and OMDB APIs.

- LIRI is a command line node app that takes in parameters and returns data based on one of four commands:
+ ###### LIRI is a command line node app that takes in parameters and returns data based on one of four commands:

 - concert-this